shane-bergin/The-Generic-Windows-Security-Tool/README.md

 ### Fortress Mode

-*Enables Windows Defender Firewall across all profiles
+* Enables Windows Defender Firewall across all profiles

-*Sets policy to **block all inbound** and **allow all outbound**
+* Sets policy to **block all inbound** and **allow all outbound**

-Quickly reduces attack surface by denying all unsolicited inbound connections except built‑in Windows rules
+Quickly reduces attack surface by denying all unsolicited inbound connections except built-in Windows rules.

 ### Reset Firewall